Legendary Artifact

 Community Artifacts

-Exert your Mind and spend an Action.
-Select a number of Living targets equal to your Charisma within 45 feet as well as a specific emotion.
-Roll Charisma + Influence at Difficulty 6.
-Affected targets can resist by rolling Mind at Difficulty 6 -3 dice.
+Spend an Action.
+Select a number of Living targets equal to your Charisma within 45 feet.
+Roll Charisma + Culture (6 dice) at Difficulty 6.
+Affected targets can resist by rolling Mind at Difficulty 6.

 Actions they take will be in keeping with their character and the way they tend to deal with strong emotions.
 They will be unlikely to change their mind about any actions taken or decisions made until after the Effect ends.